mofukuru/auto_file_organizer/README.md

 This plugin aims to focus solely on the functionality of moving files as specified, and features will be implemented to achieve this goal.

+1. Set a rule to priotize tags or extensions, which has less confliction.
+2. Apply priority rules when making mappings automatically.

 ---

 ## Bug Reports and Feedback